EY-Algerie-CyberSecurity/SharpStat/README.md

 # SharpStat

-C# utility that uses WMI to run "cmd.exe /c netstat -n", save the output to a file, then use SMB to read and delete the file remotely
+C# utility that uses WMI to run "cmd.exe /c netstat -ano", save the output to a file, then use SMB to read and delete the file remotely

 ## Description